310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Kanata %}
 that is the [usual].

-…midori, are you really [okay]? aren’t you crying? what happened?
+…midori, are you really [okay]? are you crying? what happened?
 {% endbubble %}

 {% bubble Midori %}